laurelschwulst/fayesgraphicshouse.com/readme.md

 ### Colophon

-Design and programming was done by [Beautiful Company](http://beautiful-company.com).
+Design and programming is by [Beautiful Company](http://beautiful-company.com).

-The site is floating on [kirby cms](http://getkirby.com/).
+The site is built on [Kirby CMS](http://getkirby.com/).

 Typography is Verdana by Matthew Carter.